matankleiner/Artificial-Intelligence-Planning-for-Solving-Blocks-World-with-Robots/README.md

 `$ roslaunch baxter_moveit_config baxter_grippers.launch`

-then run the wanted nodes in another termianl with the command:
+then run the wanted nodes in another terminal with the command:

 `$ rosrun <package name> <script name>`

-first run the `sense.py` node, than the `think_and_act.py` node.
+first run the `sense.py` node, then the `think_and_act.py` node.

 you should run the `think_and_act.py` script from the PDDL directory.